Mann ministry: Shuffling in the cabinet

 In May 2022, health minister Vijay Singla was removed from cabinet, after corruption charges were raised against him.

 5 MLAs were inducted into the cabinet and their swearing in ceremony took place on 4 July 2022.

 On 7 January 2023, cabinet minister Fauja Singh Sarari resigned as cabinet minister upon corruption allegations following an alleged audio clip of him discussing how to extort money from contractors.
 He responded by denying the allegations and dubbing the clip of him "doctored".
 He was replaced by Dr. Balbir Singh.

 On 31 May 2023, cabinet minister Inderbir Singh Nijjar resigned as cabinet minister on personal grounds.He was replaced with Balkar Singh.
-Along with him, Gurmeet Singh Khuddian was also given a place in cabinet by allocating him an important portfolio of Agriculture and farmers welfare among others.
+Along with him, Gurmeet Singh Khuddian was also given a place in cabinet by allocating him an important portfolio of Agriculture and farmers welfare among others. in January 2026 Skoon Bhandari was given the approval to be the Home Minister of State, Sports and YouthAaffairs and local body Minister for State by the Mann Government.

-Major decisions

-Ending VIP culture

-Even before taking the oath, CM-designate Mann took steps to end VIP culture by meeting with the Director General of Police (DGP).
-Next day, the DGP in charge of security gave orders to withdraw personnel from 122 former MLAs and ministers.
-A total of 384 policemen previously on security details for those politicians were transferred back to their parent unit.
-Mann had stated that the police force was needed for security of the people and not VIPs.
-As ordered, 21 security personnel, the largest detail in the list, were withdrawn from the service of former transport minister and incumbent MLA Amrinder Singh Raja Warring.
-AAP national convener Arvind Kejriwal said Mann "removed the security of old ministers and gave security to the public".
-However, the same security was reallotted to AAP leaders, with Bhagwant Mann having the highest number of security personnel with him and a handful with his wife, mother and sister as well.

-In May 2022, police personnel involved in the security of 424 VIPs were recalled.
-MLAs, jathedars of two Takhts, heads of various deras and police officers were part of the 424 VIPs In hopes of cashing in on this decision with the public of not just Punjab, but other states where AAP wanted to expand their footprint.
-This led to Baltej Pannu publishing a confidential list to media houses which included the name of famous Punjabi Singer Sidhu Moosewala, who was assassinated due to leaking of this list by gangsters who also agreed that they could only carry out the assassination because of the governments decision to withdraw security given to Moosewala.